6080 West Florissant Avenue, St. Louis, MO 63136 Google map

 1527 Washington Avenue, St. Louis, MO 63103 Google map

 ArtLoft, which opened in 1996, turned a 10-story vacant warehouse into 63 live/work units for low-income working artists and began the transformation of the mostly abandoned former garment district into the Washington Avenue Loft District.
-Now income limits have been eliminated and the ground floor is being transformed into working studio spaces.
+Income limits have been eliminated.

 Located just a few minutes south of downtown, Cherokee Street is known for its antique shops, Hispanic restaurants, bars and galleries.
-The best way to find out about live/work spaces in this artist-friendly neighborhood is on the Cherokee Art Happenings.
-Another good source is South Side Spaces.
+One way to find out about live/work spaces in this artist-friendly neighborhood is South Side Spaces.

 3139A S. Grand, Ste.
 201, St. Louis, MO 63118 Google map